FocoosAI/focoos/docs/setup.md

 The Focoos SDK can be installed with different package managers using python 3.10 and above.

 === "uv"
-    We recommend using [UV](https://docs.astral.sh/uv/) as a package manager and environment manager for a streamlined dependency management experience.
+    We recommend using [UV](https://docs.astral.sh/uv/) (how to [install uv](https://docs.astral.sh/uv/getting-started/installation/)) as a package manager and environment manager for a streamlined dependency management experience.

-    Here’s how to create a new virtual environment with UV:
+    You can easily create a new virtual environment with UV using the following command:
-    ```bash
+    ```bash linenums="0"
-    pip install uv
     uv venv --python 3.12
     source .venv/bin/activate
     ```